TomNisbet/nqsap/docs/_docs/build-04-alu.md

 are wired to the Instruction Register, only the Carry-in signal is connected to the microcode ROMs.

+Note that the subtract and compare instructions both need the ALU to be in subtract mode.
+Because the ALU select lines are hard-wired to the IR, there are only eight opcodes available that put the ALU in the correct mode.
+To create the sixteen different opcodes that are needed for all of the addressing mode combinations of the subtract and compare instructions, a NOR gate is placed between the inverted IR output and the ALU S0 input.
+The other NOR input is the microcode ROM LS (aLu Subtract) line.
+When this is asserted, the ALU S0 is forced to zero.
+This is used to create a new set of eight subtract mode instructions by setting the ALU select bits to 0110 when the low IR bits are 0111.
+The ALU operation for 0111 would normally be A and not B, which isn't useful.

 In addition to the 74181 ALUs, the NQSAP ALU module needs a few more chips.
 As with other read registers in the NQSAP, a 74LS245 bus transceiver is used to selectively place the ALU result on the bus.